RESOStandards/reso-certification-help/README.md

 <br />

-The **Resources** dropdown beneath the chart filters the data to the specific resource selected.
+Located below the charts, the **Resources** dropdown menu provides a data filter to the specific resource selected.
+For example, if Property is selected, chart data will only include Property fields and lookups.
+Elements relating to other resources (e.g., Member, Office, etc.) will be omitted.

 ![image](https://user-images.githubusercontent.com/88680702/163904594-8453d153-a39f-4591-8742-e62d322aed88.png)